NHOrus/srwq-compilation/episode-12.md

 *Roger.* The DGG-04 switches to Motorad mode and dives underwater.
 The other all signal acknowledgement, except for Arado.

 "Uh, are you sure Axel wants help?
-I mean....he is Axel, after all..."
+I mean... he is Axel, after all..."

 "Just make sure he doesn't die!!"
 Irm and Russel head to were the R-Blade sank.